statamic/docs/content/collections/tags/form-create.md

 </form>
 ```

-## Conditional Fields
+## Conditional Fields 🆕

-You may also conditionally show and hide fields by utilizing the [conditional fields](/conditional-fields#overview) settings in your form's blueprint editor.
-Once your fields are configured in the control panel, you will need to include the necessary front-end scripts and enable javascript on the `form:create` tag.
-We currently ship with an [Alpine.js](https://alpinejs.dev/) driver, but it is also possible to build your own [custom JS driver](#custom-js-drivers) as well.
+You may conditionally show and hide fields by utilizing the [conditional fields](/conditional-fields#overview) settings in your form's blueprint editor.
+Once configured, by including the necessary front-end scripts and enabling JavaScript on the `form:create` tag, all of the conditional logic will Just Work™.

+Statamic includes an [Alpine.js](https://alpinejs.dev/) driver or you can build your own [custom JS driver](#custom-js-drivers) to wire up whichever framework you prefer.

 ### Including the Scripts